Child Support Payments After Life Altering Events

 Kane County Child Support Attorneys

 Going through a divorce and determining child support is difficult enough without various other life events complicating things further.
 It is crucial to have an experienced Kane County family law attorney when calculating or changing child support payments.
-At Shaw Family Law P.C., we also serve clients throughout DuPage County, DeKalb County, Kendall County, and across Northern Illinois.
+At Shaw Sanders, P.C., we also serve clients throughout DuPage County, DeKalb County, Kendall County, and across Northern Illinois.
 If you are considering divorce or have found yourself in the middle of a large life event, contact us at 630-584-5550 for a free consultation.